Welcome to Asturias

 One of the highlights is the smallest beach in the area, of only 40 m and spectacular views.
 A place you must visit, and that has been the setting of a recent famous film, Vicky Cristina Barcelona, filmed in 2008 under the directions of Woody Allen, who now welcomes those who visit this province in the shape of a life-size, statue made to honour him.

-Book your ideal rural house in Asturias
+Book online your ideal rural house in Asturias

-Where to sleep in Asturias
+Where to stay in Asturias?

 However you look at it, this a charming province.
 Either by the sea or close to the mountains, you will love your accommodation.
 There are coastal towns such as Lastres, with a typical fishing village look, and a viewpoint with the most impressive views, such as the one in San Roque.
 Torazu,on the other hand, is considered to be one of the most beautiful villages in Spain, so much so, that its 100 or so inhabitants have grown accustomed to the hundreds of tourists coming every year, to visit and walk through its majestic streets.